looker-open-source/LookerEmbedReference/README.md

 # Looker Embed Reference

- This repo containes contains examples of how to embed Looker into a web application.
+ This repo contains contains examples of how to embed Looker into a web application.
 There are 3 components provided:

   * [Frontend]( ./Frontend/README.md) - A sample React application that uses the Looker [Embed SDK](https://docs.looker.com/reference/embed-sdk/embed-sdk-intro) and [Components](https://docs.looker.com/data-modeling/extension-framework/components)